 Support Act is pleased to facilitate a culturally safe experience for Aboriginal and Torres Strait Islander musicians, managers, crew and music workers through the establishment of the First Nations Support Line.

 The free, confidential service can be accessed 24/7 by calling 1800 959 500 (Option 3).

 We recognise the importance of First Nations people being able to speak with an Aboriginal or Torres Strait Islander clinician or one with cultural awareness training, who has experience with individuals and families, and who understands the challenges you may face.

 By working together, we aim to find the most appropriate support for you.
-A referral to other Aboriginal and Torres Strait Islander services can also be arranged, through the support line or by contacting our First Nations Social Worker.
+A referral to other Aboriginal and Torres Strait Islander services can also be arranged, through the support line or by contacting our First Nations Case Worker.

 Tackling credit, debt and insurance matters for our peoples.
 Contact the Mob Strong Debt Help line on free call 1800 808 488 (Mon. to Fri.
 9.30am – 4.30pm).
 Open through Christmas and New Year (except public holidays).